Wakayama Castle: History

 In 1791 the US captains John Kendrick of the Lady Washington and William Douglas of the Grace visited Kushimoto, hoping to open a trading relationship with Japan.
 News was sent to Wakayama Castle, which sent troops.
 However, Kendrick and Douglas departed two days before the troops arrived.
 The result of this first visit of Americans to Japan was largely symbolic for the United States.
 For Japan it resulted in a new system of alarms and coastal patrols, increasing Japan's isolation under sakoku.

 In 1846, most of the castle was destroyed in a fire caused by lightning, but due to its special status, reconstruction of buildings including the tenshu was exceptionally permitted, and completed in 1850.
 However, only a couple of decades later, following the Meiji restoration, the Meiji government ordered the destruction of castles around the country.
-Many of the buildings of Wakayama Castle were pulled down and the daimyō palace was dismantled and moved to the grounds of Osaka Castle (where it was destroyed in 1947).
+Many of the buildings of Wakayama Castle were pulled down and the daimyō palace was dismantled and moved to the grounds of Osaka Castle, where it became known as Kishū Palace and later Tenrinkaku.

 In 1901, the Honmaru and Ninomaru areas were opened to the public as Wakayama Park, and in 1931 it was designated as a National Historic Site.
-The castle tower and all other buildings were destroyed by the bombing of Wakayama by the US military during World War II. and the current tenshu was rebuilt in 1958 out of concrete and is open to the public as a symbol of the city and museum.
+The castle tower and all of the other Honmaru buildings were destroyed by the bombing of Wakayama by the US military during World War II. and the current tenshu was rebuilt in 1958 out of concrete and is open to the public as a symbol of the city and museum.

-Two original gates remain, one of which, the Okaguchi Gate, was designed a National [Important Cultural Property in 1957.
+Two original gates remain, one of which, the Okaguchi Gate, was designed a National Important Cultural Property in 1957.